29 Apr Interview with Riel Miller at Cesco Week Santiago 2019

-In an interview with Cesco, Riel Miller speaks about the purpose of Futures Literacy in a fast-changing world and the impact that this skill can have in society, the mining industry and humanity in general.
+In an interview with Cesco, Riel Miller speaks about the role of Futures Literacy in equipping people to engage with complexity and the impact that cultivating this skill could have on society, the mining industry and humanity in general.

 In simple words what is Futures Literacy?

 Futures Literacy is the ability to understand the different ways we use the future.
 It’s like reading.
 When you learn to read you need to first learn the alphabet, then you start to understand words and paragraphs; and eventually you are able to distinguish different kinds of literature, non-fiction, etc. And you become able to write and read for many different purposes.
 Futures Literacy is similar, it is a skill that helps people to understand that you can use the future for difference reasons and with different methods.
 Being ‘futures literate’ enables people understand why and how they are using their imaginations to describe the future; and it helps them to grasp the impact of the futures we imagine on what we see and do in the present.